-By setting up Enigma Events: MCR, the team are collaborating with Salford Pride and are set to continue their fundraising by hosting The Digital Diversity Festival which will be streamed across Facebook and Zoom between May 15-16, in order to mark International Day Against Homophobia, Transphobia and Biphobia.
+By setting up Enigma Events: MCR, the team are collaborating with Salford Pride and are set to continue their fundraising by hosting The Digital Diversity Festival which will be streamed across Facebook and Zoom from May 15-16, to mark International Day Against Homophobia, Transphobia and Biphobia.

 There will be multiple events including a discussion panel, Salford City Radio takeover, a digital nightclub experience hosted by DJ Valentino and an amazing line up of LGBT+ talent including Juno Birch, Amrick Channa, HUSK and more.

 Connor explained the vision behind the festival saying:

 “I realised that there’s not a lot of representation for disabled people and I came across this down syndrome drag group and I thought that’s incredible, they must inspire so many disabled people who are LGBT.